-- When benefits are paid subsequent to a claimant's re-qualification after being disqualified for voluntarily leaving the last employer without good cause connected with the work or for misconduct in the course of the last work.
+- When benefits are paid after a claimant's re-qualification after being disqualified for voluntarily leaving the last employer without good cause connected with the work or for misconduct in the course of the last work.
 All base period contributory employers are relieved of such charges. - When benefits are paid to a claimant who became unemployed as a direct result of domestic violence. - When benefits are paid to a claimant who is a continuing part-time employee of an employer other than the separating employer.
 It is the responsibility of the continuing contributory employer to notify DOES in this case.
-Only the continuing contributory employer is eligible for this non-charging.
+Only the continuing contributory employer is eligible for this non-charging. - When federal extended benefits are paid to a claimant who has exhausted regular benefits.
+All base period contributory employers are automatically relieved of such charges.
+For non-federal extended benefits, contributory employers are responsible for 50% of benefits charged.